 Rachel Kuehr-Guru-Web Content Creator

-Rachel is a sophomore studying Supply Chain Management and Information Systems & Information Technology with a minor in Computer Science.
-She started volunteering in Fall 2016 and is happy to be apart of the Spring 2017 team.
+Rachel is a junior studying Supply Chain Management and Information Systems & Information Technology.
+She started volunteering in Fall 2016 and was made a guru in Spring 2017.
 Rachel loves learning about 3D printing and how it can be used in today’s society.
 As the web content creator, Rachel gets to share her passion for 3D printing with the rest of the world!
-Aside from the MakerLab, Rachel spends her time working on her professional skills with the Society of Women in Business.
+Aside from the MakerLab, Rachel spends her time working on her professional skills with the Society of Women in Business and the Supply Chain Management Association.

 Almasa Krvavac-Digital Marketing Manager